Rizwan-Hasan/the-BPM-detector/README.md

 select the .wav file you want to analyze and pass it as an input argument in bpm_detection function as follows:

 myfile = 'file.wav';
-[final_signal,correl,estBPM,cd] = bpm_detection(myfile)
+window = 3 # seconds
+>> bpm_detection(myfile, window)

-The above code should be executed in matlab's command line.
+The above code should be executed in python's command line.

 Output

-final_signal: the signal after the Discrete Wavelet Transform
-correl: Auto-correlation function's coefficients of the summed signal
-estBPM: the BMP of the input signal
+estBPM: the guess for the beats per minute
-cd: The details coefficients of each level of DWT decomposition

-Or you can use a shorter version, printing out only the BPM.

-myfile = 'file.wav';
-[estBPM] = bpm_detection(myfile)

-In order to achieve that, change the first line of the code in order to look like this: function [estBPM]=bpm_detection(s)